janusheide/bouillon/README.rst

     options:
-    -h, --help              show this help message and exit --check-branch          check that the branch is clean and up to date with remote.. (default: True) --releaseable-branch RELEASEABLE_BRANCH
+    -h, --help              show this help message and exit --check-branch          check that the branch is clean and up to date with remote. (default: True) --releaseable-branch RELEASEABLE_BRANCH
                             branches from which release is allowed ('*' for any branch) (default: main) --distribution-dir DISTRIBUTION_DIR